• Home

 Our final activity this week after making our wreaths for the assembly was creating a peace book based on our 5 senses.
 This was a perfect segway into some of the Science we will be doing next week on the 5 senses.

-Some of the journal entries in our Mindful Journals this week were very reflective of students who were understanding that we need to remember what we learned of the sacrifice our soldiers made for our freedoms.
+Some of the journal entries in our Mindful Journals this week were very reflective of students who were understanding that we need to remember what we learned from the sacrifice our soldiers made for our freedoms.
 We may not have been there, but we can learn from our past and share it with future generations to come.

 Read more about how A Bear in War is also included in a writing unit.